How much does Telehealth cost?

 No, your clients can join a session by simply clicking the link you provide them.
 No password or login necessary.
 Clients can download the mobile app if they prefer to use a mobile device rather than a laptop or desktop computer for their session.

 If my client prefers to use a mobile device, is there an app they can use?

 Yes.
-We offer a secure, HIPAA-compliant Android and iPhone app.
+We offer a free, secure, HIPAA-compliant Android and iPhone app.

 Where can I get information on my state’s telehealth policies?